keides2/roam-research-mcp-enterprise/README.md

 6. `roam_create_outline`: Create hierarchical outlines with proper nesting and structure
 7. `roam_search_block_refs`: Search for block references within pages or across the graph
 8. `roam_search_hierarchy`: Navigate and search through block parent-child relationships
+9. `find_pages_modified_today`: Find all pages that have been modified since midnight today

 ## Setup